mozilla/fjord/docs/hacking_howto.rst

 You'll now have an empty but up-to-date database!

-Finally, you'll probably want to create a superuser.
+Finally, if you weren't asked to create a superuser and created one already, you'll probably want to create a superuser.
 Just use Django's ``createsuperuser`` management command::

     $ ./manage.py createsuperuser